 Civil War and Memory Wars in Contemporary Spain

 This module will give you an understanding of the origins of the Spanish Civil War, the character of the war itself, the factors which determined its outcome, and the implications of that outcome for Spanish history since 1939.
 The module will also consider the legacy of this period of history in contemporary Spanish politics and culture.
-You’ll have 1 two-hour seminar each week to study for this module.
+You’ll have one two-hour seminar each week to study for this module.

 This module will look at representations of Spain and Portugal in European literature, travel writing, opera and painting from the late 18th century onwards.
 It will examine the construction of an "exotic", Romanticised "other" Iberia in works of art, music and literature which are as popular today as they were over a century ago and, to some extent, still inform perceptions of European Hispanic identity among non-specialists.
 You will be trained to compare and contrast cultural production over a range of genres and disciplines (opera, painting, literature) and to inform your discussion with appropriate elements of cultural and historical context.
 You will be enabled to analyse the manipulation of cultural stereotypes and offer critical assessments of the impact and derivation of these manipulations.

-And for students who carry on with Portuguese into year four
+And for students who carry on with Portuguese into year four:

 In this module you’ll enhance and reinforce the language skills developed in your year abroad.
 A number of key areas will be targeted, including essay writing and oral presentations.
 You’ll be expected to conduct a discussion in written and spoken Portuguese at a high level of sophistication in terms of sentence structure, vocabulary and intellectual debate.
 You’ll have two hours of seminars, an hour of lectures and an hour of language lab classes per week throughout the academic year.